 Commenced broad engagement on project study areas

-Filed a Section 52 application with the Canada Energy Regulator (CER), which replaced the National Energy Board (NEB)
+Filed a Section 52 application with the NEB, predecessor to the CER

 Subject to regulatory approval, commence project construction activities

 Anticipate construction to be complete and all project components placed into service

 The proposed project will deliver well-designed and constructed infrastructure that provides short term and long term economic benefits and strengthens the economy on a local, provincial and national level.

 Employment opportunities – Construction will require the services of equipment operators, welders, mechanics, truck drivers, labourers and more.

 Business opportunities – Pipeline construction will create demand for local goods and services including food and accommodation, hardware, industrial parts, automotive parts and servicing, fuel and more.